By Jeff Milchen, March 2012

 There’s no end to the colorful stories of corporate corruption in Montana during the years preceding passage of our Corrupt Practices Act, which banned direct corporate electioneering.

 Montana has the dubious honor of helping provoke passage of the 17th Amendment to the U.S. Constitution, which changed the selection of U.S. senators from a vote by state legislators to popular election.
 The amendment responded in part to the 1899 scandal of copper baron and U.S. Senate hopeful William Clark bribing state legislators for their vote.
 Mark Twain wrote of Clark “He is as rotten a human being as can be found anywhere… no one has helped to send him to the Senate who did not know that his proper place was the penitentiary.”

-Montanans began retaliating against the perversion, not by defending against one assault at a time, but by changing the rules of engagement.
+Montanans retaliated not by reacting to each individual act of corruption, but by changing the rules of engagement.
 After amending the State Constitution in 1906 to empower citizens with the ballot initiative, Montanans organized for long-term solutions to runaway corporate power.